 - For those non-college-bound students, we help them complete GEDs and gain solid employment skills to enter the local workforce.

-- Your support also allows us to work with adults, increasing their education and employment skills to gain higher-wage jobs and provide for their families.
+- Your support also allows us to work with adults, increasing their education and employment skills to gain higher-wage jobs or to reestablish careers after incarceration.

 Domestic Violence & Family Services